dzooli/shareboard/course_notes.md

 ### Rewrite rule for routing the requests to the controllers and call the proper actions

 Enter these lines to __<APP_ROOT>/.htaccess__ and enable the Options in the global webserver configuration:

 ```
 RewriteEngine On
 RewriteRule ^([a-zA-Z]*)/?([a-zA-Z])?/?([a-zA-Z0-9]*)?/? index.php?controller=$1&action=$2&id=$3 [NC,L]
 ```

-This is my own Bootstrap class because the course's rewrite rule does not work properly
+This is my own Bootstrap class because the course's rewrite rule does not work properly.

 ```php
 class Bootstrap {